 The quarterly BIK bulletin aims to keep readers informed of safer and better internet issues and opportunities across Europe and beyond.
-It is published each March, June, September and December, and emailed direct to around 2,500 subscribers and published and archived on the BIK portal.
+It is published at the end of each March, June, September and December, and is emailed direct to around 2,500 subscribers and published and archived on the BIK portal.
 In each edition, we feature a mix of news, research and resources from many of the key stakeholders in keeping children and young people safe online, be they European Safer Internet Centres, research organisations, industry partners, policy makers or experts in the field.
 Each edition has a focus topic, alongside general interest news items.
 You can subscribe to receive the BIK bulletin direct to your mailbox here.

 Please download our content contribution guidelines for further information.

 Should you have any questions, or wish to discuss other content contributions opportunities, please contact us.
-Please note, however, acceptance of any content contributions is at the discretion of the platform editorial team.